A guide for UK businesses interested in selling goods and services in Germany.

 The UK and Germany have signed a double taxation agreement, ensuring the same income is not taxed in more than one country.

-Goods exported from the UK to Germany are zero-rated for VAT purposes.
-However, you must quote your customer’s VAT registration number (‘Umsatzsteuer-Identifikationsnummer’ or ‘UST-IdNr’) on the invoice and have proof of shipment.
+Goods exported from the UK to Germany are zero-rated for VAT purposes if your customer provides their VAT registration number (‘Umsatzsteuer-Identifikationsnummer’ or ‘UST-IdNr’) and you have proof of export.

 Check to see if a German VAT number is valid.